Welcome to our gallery of beautiful backyard greenhouse ideas including DIY kits, designs and information on how to build your own.

 A hoop house got its name from its shape which is like a semicircular structure.
 Hoop houses are typically made up of aluminum pipes or PVC plastic pipes which are bent and covered with a single layer of greenhouse fabric or polymer plastic covering.

-For better insulation, a second layer of fabric or plastic covering is added.
-The hoop or dome shaped roof allows rainwater to flow downwards and snow to shed from the exterior.
+A second layer of fabric or plastic covering is added for better insulation.
+The hoop or dome-shaped roof allows rainwater to flow downwards and snow to shed from the exterior.

 One of the primary advantages of a hoop house is that it is easy to build and can be used even in limited spaces.

-Hoop houses are also considered to be one of the most inexpensive options for greenhouses with its average price amounting to as low as $1 per square foot.
-However, compared to an A frame or post and rafter greenhouse, the hoop house is less sturdy.
+Hoop houses are also considered one of the most inexpensive options for greenhouses with their average price amounting to as low as $1 per square foot.
+However, compared to an A-frame or post and rafter greenhouse, the hoop house is less sturdy.

 Lean to Greenhouse

-Lean to greenhouses, also known as attached greenhouses, is a type of greenhouse that is attached to an existing exterior wall of a house.
+Lean to greenhouses, also known as attached greenhouses, is a type of nursery that is attached to an existing exterior wall of a house.

 This is traditionally built at the back of the home, however it can also be placed on the sides, depending on the existing site conditions and the orientation of the house.

-One drawback of lean to greenhouses is that since it is attached to an exterior wall of the house, temperature control can be quite challenging.
-Exterior walls are built to collects the sun’s heat while the greenhouse wall windows may not be able to contain the heat.
+One drawback of lean-to greenhouses is that since it is attached to an exterior wall of the house, temperature control can be quite challenging.
+Exterior walls are built to collect the sun’s heat, while the nursery wall windows may not be able to contain the heat.

-This small lean to greenhouse can be easily attached to any existing exterior wall in your house.
-The compact size of this ready made greenhouse allows for growing a wide variety of vegetables without taking too much space.
+This small lean to nursery can be easily attached to any existing exterior wall in your house.
+The compact size of this ready-made nursery allows for growing a wide variety of vegetables without taking too much space.

-It is made with a rust resistant aluminum fame and sturdy poly carbonate panels that can withstand harsh weather.
-Its modern design also allows it to harmoniously blend with aesthetics of contemporary themed houses.
+It has a rust-resistant aluminum frame and sturdy polycarbonate panels that can withstand harsh weather.
+Its modern design also allows it to harmoniously blend with the aesthetics of contemporary themed houses.

 Greenhouse Shed

-Compared to a regular greenhouse which is mainly used for growing plants, a greenhouse shed shares the space with other tools.
-So if you want to grow a large variety of plants, then this might not be the right option for you.
-But if you have a limited space within your yard and do not have the luxury to build two separate structures for your greenhouse and shed, then this might be the best design you can explore.
+Compared to a regular nurserywhich is mainly used for growing plants, a nursery shed shares the space with other tools.
+So if you want to grow a large variety of plants, this might not be the right option.
+But if you have a limited space within your yard and do not have the luxury to build two separate structures for your nursery and shed, then this might be the best design you can explore.

-This type of greenhouse design also present some disadvantages.
-The lack of light, proper ventilation and effective temperature control are some of the issues that one may encounter with greenhouse sheds.
+This type of nursery design also present some disadvantages.
+The lack of light, proper ventilation and effective temperature control are some of the issues that one may encounter with nursery sheds.

 Build Your Own Greenhouse

 Although greenhouses may look complicated and hard to build, they can be easily made at home using simple materials.
-Along with careful planning and proper installation, simple basic greenhouse can be accomplished in two o three days, provided that you are favored with a good weather.
+Along with careful planning and proper installation, a simple basic nursery can be accomplished in two o three days, provided you are favored with good weather.

 The materials are cheap and can be bought in local home improvement stores.
-For this specific PVC hoop house, the size is 12 feet by 24 feet, giving you a large space to hold plenty of plants within your garden.
+This specific PVC hoop house is 12 feet by 24 feet, giving you a large space to hold plenty of plants within your garden.

 Materials you’ll need